marckean/marcseparation/_docs/53-general_events_2022.md

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/last_week_of_school_holidays_3.jpg"></p>

-Alex is making plans with the kids when she already knows that I have the kids, seriously?????
+Alex is making plans with the kids when she already knows that I have the kids at this time, seriously?????

 > Thursday, January 27, 2022